-Fair value measurements are based upon certain market assumptions and pertinent information available as of and during the year ended April 30, 2024.
+Fair value measurements are based upon certain market assumptions and pertinent information available as of and during the six months ended October 31, 2024.
 The fair value of the bifurcated embedded derivative related to the convertible preferred stock was estimated using a Monte Carlo simulation model, which uses as inputs the fair value of our common stock and estimates for the equity volatility and traded volume volatility of our common stock, the time to maturity of the convertible preferred stock, the risk-free interest rate for a period that approximates the time to maturity, dividend rate, a penalty dividend rate, and our probability of default.
 The fair value of the warrant liability was estimated using the Black Scholes Model which uses as inputs the following weighted average assumptions: dividend yield, expected term in years; equity volatility; and risk-free interest rate.

 In addition, the Company elects to account for its convertible note receivable, which meets the required criteria, at fair value at inception and at each subsequent reporting date.
 Subsequent changes in fair value, including interest, are recorded as a component of non-operating income (loss) in the condensed consolidated statements of operations.
 The Company estimates the fair value of the convertible note receivable using the income approach, which uses as inputs the fair value of debtor's common stock and estimates for the equity volatility and volume volatility of debtor's common stock, the time to expiration of the convertible note, the discount rate, the stated interest rate compared to the current market rate, the risk-free interest rate for a period that approximates the time to expiration, and probability of default.
-Therefore, the estimate of expected future volatility is based on the actual volatility of debtor's common stock and historical volatility of debtor's common stock at the time to expiration.
+Therefore, the estimate of expected future volatility is based on the actual volatility of debtor's common stock and historical volatility of debtor's common stock utilizing a lookback period consistent with the time to expiration.
 The time to expiration is based on the contractual maturity date.
-The risk-free interest rate is determined by reference to the U.S. Treasury yield curve in effect at the time of measurement for time periods approximately equal to the time to expiration.
-The probability of default is estimated using the S&P Global default rate for companies with a similar credit rating to debtors.
-The fair value in our warrant asset investment is estimated using a Monte Carlo simulation model, which uses as inputs the fair value of the underlying common stock and estimates for the equity volatility and traded volume volatility of the investee's common stock, the risk-free interest rate for a period that approximates the target of the warrants.
+The risk-free interest rate is determined by reference to the U.S. Treasury yield curve in effect at the time of measurement for time periods approximately equal to the interest rate is default is estimated using the S&P Global default rate for companies with a similar credit rating to debtors.
+The fair value in our warrant asset investment is estimated using a Monte Carlo simulation model, which uses as inputs the fair value of the underlying common stock and estimates for the equity volatility and traded volume volatility of the investee's common stock, the risk-free interest rate for a period that approximates the expected life of the warrants, and the expected life of the warrants, and the expected life of the warrants.